 • Are independent of specific software, developers or vendors.

-Dutch national data archiving service DANS and the UK's Archaeology Data Service both maintain indexes of preferred (ideal) and accepted (good enough) file formats for each type of data: audio, video, text, geographical information and many more.
+Many established data repositories maintain directories of preferred (ideal) and accepted (good enough) file formats for each type of data: tabular, audio, video, text, geographical information and others:

 A selection of established external data storage platforms and repositories for scholarly research.
 The University of Hull has not formally endorsed these services.